Last Updated: November 16, 2021

 How do I implement voice search on my website?

-Open the Google website on your desktop computer and you’ll find a little microphone icon embedded inside the search box.
+To use a voice activated search engine, open the Google website on your desktop computer and you’ll find a little microphone icon embedded inside the search box.
 Click the icon, say something, and your voice is quickly transcribed into words.

 Voice Search Mobile Stats